ellisalgernon/PROJECT-SKYRIM/README.md

 # 1 Introduction

 **PROJECT Skyrim** is a content-rich, <ins>gameplay-focused</ins> modlist that aims to enhance the Skyrim experience through expansions, overhauls, and thoughtful adjustments to existing systems and features.
-It is designed to be played in __3rd person POV__.
+It is designed to be played in <ins>3rd person POV</ins>.

 Additionally, **PROJECT Skyrim** includes <ins>optional, unintrusive adult content</ins>.
 No NSFW content will appear in your game unless you actively choose to engage with it.

 > However, this means you must be of legal age in your country of residence to play **PROJECT Skyrim**; it is your responsibility to be aware of your country's age requirements.

 Project Skyrim requires the latest version of **Skyrim Special Edition (SSE)** from Steam.

-You do not need - but *can* have - Anniversary Edition (AE).
+> You do not need - but *can* have - Anniversary Edition (AE).
 The **free Creation Club (CC) content** is required; it is no problem if you own/have installed paid CC content, as well, it will just not be used in this mod list.

 # 2 System Requirements
 ## 2.1 Recommended Hardware Specs